 Note: When WPS is enabled, the STA PIN and Authorized MAC fields appear.
 If both of these fields are empty, PBC becomes the default value.
 If Hide Access Point is enabled or the MAC filter list is empty with "Allow" selected, WPS2 will be disabled.

 1. In the left navigation bar, click Wireless > Security.
-The Security page appears for the 5 GHz band page.
-To configure the 2.4 GH band, click 2.4 Ghz Band in the left menu and then click Security.
+The following page appears.